 Further to the above the guidance emphasises that the design quality of the street is paramount and that new residential development should not be dominated by car parking along access streets, yet, provided within the curtilage or residential units or within close proximity to apartment buildings.
 Notwithstanding the provision of car parking spaces for residential apartments, which has been guided by the Sustainable Urban Housing: Design Standards for New Apartments Guidelines for Planning Authorities (2018), the development ensures that all dwelling houses provide for 2 no. parking spaces within the curtilage of the individual unit.

-The subject proposal includes a total of 553 no. car parking spaces are proposed.
-Of these, 224 no. spaces serve the proposed dwellings which is consistent with the above requirements.
-256 no. spaces serve the residents of the proposed apartments/maisonette units/duplex units which equates to a rate of 1.3 per apartment unit, and 55 no. spaces serve visitors to the development.
+The subject proposal includes a total of 575 no. car parking spaces are proposed.
+Of these, 242 no. spaces serve the proposed dwellings which is consistent with the above requirements.
+256 no. spaces serve the residents of the proposed apartments/maisonette units/duplex units which equates to a rate of 1.2 per apartment unit, and 59 no. spaces serve visitors to the development.
 18 no. spaces serve the proposed childcare facility.

 The proposed car parking allocation complies with the above minimum requirements, save for in relation to the apartment allocation which requires a variation to the above.
 This slight variation is considered appropriate having regard to national planning policy which encourages a reduction in car parking provision and an increased uptake in green transport modes (such as walking and cycling).
 In particular, the Sustainable Urban Housing: Design Standards for New Apartments Guidelines for Planning Authorities - 2018, encourages reduced car parking provision to serve apartments where the site is well serviced by public transport and is accessible to services and amenities.
-As discussed in the Mobility Management Plan, prepared by Roadplan Consulting, as well as in Section 2.0 of this report, the subject site is proximate to a number of bus and cycle routes and is within walking distance of the Clane Town Centre.
+As discussed in Section 2.0 of this report, the subject site is proximate to a number of bus and cycle routes and is within walking distance of the Clane Town Centre.